Expectation in Reinforcement Learning: The Way It Finally Made Sense to Me

 So expectation never disappears.
 It just becomes empiricalBased on observed data rather than theoretical calculation.
 Instead of computing E[X] analytically, we approximate it by averaging actual samples. instead of analytic.

-This was mixing two different ideas.
+This conflates two different concepts.

 Yes, after learning, the policy may become nearly deterministic.

-But: the environment can still be stochasticRandom or probabilistic.
+However, the environment can still be stochasticRandom or probabilistic.
 A stochastic environment means the same action in the same state can lead to different outcomes..
 Rewards can still vary.
 Returns can still fluctuate.

 \(Q^*(s,a)\) = expected return if we start in \(s\), take action \(a\), and then act optimally forever after.